 Back in the early days of football, the game was a lot more attack focused with 1-2-7 as a popular formation for most teams.

-Throughout the years the game as evolved and formations and tactics have become a science in gaining an advantage over the competition.
+Throughout the years the game has evolved and formations and tactics have become a science in gaining an advantage over the competition.

 Professional footballers often spend their whole careers only player a few different football Positions.
-Very rarely you get a ‘utility player’ like James Milner who is adept at player a number of Positions.
+Very rarely you get a 'utility player' like James Milner who is adept at playing a number of Positions.

 The biggest exception to this was Johan Cruyff's 'Total Football' philosophy where players were coached to be able to play in every outfield position.